 Model Answer 1:

-Japan has a distinct, fascinating culture, both modern and traditional, that is unlike any other countries, and will leave a lasting impression with any person.
-Some of the interesting aspects of Japanese culture may include their cuisines, architecture, performing arts, fashion, anime and mange/manga.
-But, today, I would like to talk about another cultural aspect of Japanese culture that I find interesting also.
+Japan has a distinct, fascinating culture, both modern and traditional, that is unlike any other countries, and will leave a lasting impression on any person.
+Some of the interesting aspects of Japanese culture may include their cuisines, architecture, performing arts, fashion, anime and manga.
+But, today, I would like to talk about another aesthetic aspect of Japanese culture that I find interesting also.

 It is called “Sakura viewing and Hanami parties”.
 In plain English, “Sakura” means cherry blossom.
 So, it essentially means the viewing of cherry blossom when they are in full bloom during the spring season.
 By the way, Sakura has remained an iconic symbol of Japanese culture and history for centuries, and when this Sakura viewing takes place, thousands of people, both local and visitors from around the world, flock to see the mesmerizing beauty of cherry flowers in full bloom.

-By the way, this Sakura, which I first came to learn about from a travel show on TV and then, later on, after reading some travel journals, viewing may last only for a few days, but it may leave an impression on you for a lifetime.
+This Sakura viewing culture, which I first came to learn about from a travel show on TV, and then, later on, after reading some travel journals, may last only for a few days, but it may leave an impression on you for a lifetime.

 Sample Answer 2:

-Different cultures and nations have their own custom, way of living and many distinctive characteristics that seem interesting and sometimes bizarre to others.
-Some of those cultural aspects are common across different countries and some of those cultures are unique to a particular nation or country.
-Finnish culture is a rich culture that has a long heritage and has gone different changes over time.
+Different cultures and nations have their own custom, way of living and many distinctive features that seem interesting and sometimes strange to others.
+Some of those cultural aspects are common across different countries, and some of those are unique to a particular nation.
+Finnish culture is a rich culture that has a long heritage and has gone through different changes over time.
 One particular aspect I really love about their culture is how Finland celebrates a ‘Day for Failure’.

 Similar Cue Card Topics